-Join us for our school poetry recital at 8:45 am on Wednesday, March 1, in the Auditorium.
+Join us for our school poetry recital at 8:45 am on Wednesday, March 6, in the Auditorium.
 All grade levels will recite poems!
-Come early for free Inti House coffee in the Community Room from 7:45-8:45 am.

 Charlotte Mason believed that children should read aloud every day, and that those readings “should include a good deal of poetry, to accustom him to the delicate rendering of shades of meaning, and especially to make him aware that words are beautiful in themselves, that they are a source of pleasure, and are worthy of our honour; and that a beautiful word deserves to be beautifully said, with a certain roundness of tone and precision of utterance” (volume 1, p 227).

 At Redeemer School, we begin by guiding the emerging reader and writer to listen attentively to rich language through reading aloud from living books and poems.
 In these early years, poems are often put to music and shared generously throughout the school day.
 As writing skills develop, students respond to poetry in verses of their own.
 We encourage poetry appreciation from transitional kindergarten right up to 8th grade.
 Young minds delight in the rhythm, emotion and musicality of poetry, and they naturally gravitate toward poetic writing.

 As students grow as readers and writers, so does their appreciation of poetry, giving opportunities to experience and develop a sense for a historical person, place, and time period.
 We use poems in our distinctive practices (nature journaling, narration, copywork and dictation) to help students explore beautiful language in new ways.
 By middle school, students encounter challenging poetry with confidence and curiosity.